People Are Actually Loving the 'Love Actually' Reunion

 The cast of the popular 2003 Christmas movie reunited 14 years later for a 12-minute mini-sequel as part of the U.K.'s Red Nose Day charity fundraiser.
 While the original film was contentious — successful at the box office, but panned by a number of critics — the ensemble cast appears to have satisfied critics and fans alike this time around following its U.K. premiere on Friday.

 Tom Sykes of the Daily Beast wrote that the short, titled Comic Relief, Actually (a nod to the charity that organizes Red Nose Day), was a "showstopping grand finale" to an otherwise uneven television special.
-Entertainment Tonight was full of praise, bluntly writing, "We actually love this!" and the British newspaper the Telegraph gave the skit four out of five stars, saying that the Love Actually sequel was a "winningly nostalgic and a triumphant return."
+Entertainment Tonight was full of praise, bluntly writing, "We actually love this!" and the British newspaper the Telegraph gave the skit four out of five stars, saying that the Love Actually sequel was "winningly nostalgic and a triumphant return."

 Fans and casual viewers additionally took to Twitter to express their satisfaction with the mini-movie.